 Top Rated 400 to 550 Watt Power Supplies in 2018

 Before I begin, there are many power supplies that could be listed here.
 For all of our sake, I'm limiting it to 3 per category and one for each tier.

 How do I choose a particular PSU for the tier list?
 Various forums online have tier lists of power supplies.
 I've taken that, looked at current market pricing and quality vs value, as well as my own personal experience to make this list.
 My tiers are not the same as their tiers as value is a strong consideration.
 Your feedback is always welcome.

 Keep in mind that I consider all of these power supplies "good values" and useful for all types of budgets and future PC building plans.

 Tier 1 (Best) for 400 to 550 Watt:

 For these models, I'd simply go with whichever one gives you the appropriate capacity for the least amount of money.
 Both have industrial grade protection circuitry and both are gold rated.

-The G2 series from EVGA has capacities from 552 clear to 1600W so it's available for just about any need you might have.
+The EVGA SuperNOVA Series has capacities from 550 clear to 1600W so it's available for just about any need you might have.
 In my opinion, a PSU like this is ideal for a $1,000 budget computer build.

 Tier 2 (Better): Seasonic G Series 80 Plus Gold PSU